P-Garcia-Dev/Deployment-of-a-Human-Robot-Collaborative-assembly-environment---Master-s-Thesis/README.md

 ## Deployment of a Human-Robot-Collaborative assembly environment --> Master's Thesis in Mechanical Engineering, October 2021

-Hi, I am Pedro and welcome to the github repository where all the files used for the development of my Master's Thesis will be shared.
+Welcome to the github repository where all the files used for the development of this study will be shared.
 The goal of this work was to create a Human-Robot Collaborative (HRC) assembly environment, where a robotic arm had the ability to "see" its surroundings in order to safely teamwork with a human in the assembly process of a mechanical component.

 * 4 different pre-trained deep learning models were retrained and compared with a custom dataset: 2 Faster R-CNNs - ResNet-50 and ResNet-101; YOLOv2 - Darknet-19 and YOLOv3 - Darknet-53